gepetto503/epicodus-records/README.md

 Admin can:
 	Add, edit or delete artists from the app and the database.

+## Wishlist:
+	Artist object has an array of members as one of it's properties

 # Angular Info
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.